The Benefits of a Post-Workout Massage

 While it would be nice to have the resources, time and availability of a masseuse after every workout, few of us are able to do so.
 That’s where handheld massagers come in.
 They put relief in your own hands.

-Improve recovery time: By improving blood flow, massage stimulates mitochondria, which are the “energy packs” in our body that drive cellular function and repair.
+Massage improves recovery time by improving blood flow.
+This is because massage stimulates mitochondria, which are the “energy packs” in our body that drive cellular function and repair.

 What to use